GaloisInc/swanky/etc/ci/README.md

 containing credentials to access the Docker image.
 These credentials will be used by the gitlab runner to download the image.

+# How to use the cache
+When using the cache, it's important to remember that _multiple_ CI jobs might be using the cache at once.
+As a result, operations which manipulate the cache should be atomic.

+To make things easier, we never automatically expire entries in the CI cache.
+If the cache gets to big, follow the instructions above to manually purge it.